festim-dev/PathView/paper.md

 # Statement of need

 `PathSim` is a powerful and flexible simulation framework for modelling complex systems.
 However, building large-scale or intricate models solely through Python scripting can be cumbersome and error-prone, particularly for new users or for projects that benefit from visual inspection of system layout.
-Many established simulation platforms, such as MathWorks Simulink, Modelica, or Aspen Plus, provide graphical user interfaces to enhance usability, model comprehension, and collaboration.
+Many established simulation platforms, such as MathWorks Simulink [@simulink] or Aspen Plus [@aspen], provide graphical user interfaces to enhance usability, model comprehension, and collaboration.
 Until now, such a visual modelling environment was missing for `PathSim`.
 `PathView` fills this gap by providing a modern, interactive, and extensible GUI, reducing the barrier to entry for new users and improving productivity for experienced modellers.

 # Example